Chupakebr/SOLMOVE/README.md

 + Soldoc content
 + Cycles (requieres mapping)
 + Ibase component (requieres mapping)
-- Custom fields (requieres mapping)
+- Custom fields from CUSTOMER_H (requires mapping)
 - SLA
 - Dates
 - Approval procedure
 - Links to other documents (CRM)
 - Scope
 - Transport
-- Multi level category (requieres mapping)
+- Multi-level category (requires mapping)
 - Reach Texts
-- Business Partners (requieres mapping)
+- Business Partners (requires mapping)
 ```

 # Instalation
-1) Install abapgit (https://abapgit.org/) in your sorce and target Solution manager
+1) Install abapgit (https://abapgit.org/) in your source and target Solution manager
-2) Pull this repository in to your systems (source and target)
+2) Pull this repository into your systems (source and target)
-3) Create trusted RFC destanation from source system to the target
+3) Create a trusted RFC destination from the source system to the target

 # Utilisation
-1)  Sorce system: In trunsaction SM30 (table ZSOLMOVE_MAPPING) maintain mapping values for the fields which requieres mapping
+1)  Sorce system: In transaction, SM30 (table ZSOLMOVE_MAPPING), maintain mapping values for the fields which require mapping
-2)  Sorce system: Run t-code SE38 program ZMOVE, with RFC destanation to the target system
+2)  Sorce system: Run t-code SE38 program ZMOVE, with RFC destination to the target system